-A lot of beginners in Lightroom fail to realize that Lightroom doesn’t actually store your photos.
+A lot of beginners in Lightroom fail to realize how important a Lightroom backup is.
+It needs to be made clear—Lightroom doesn’t actually store your photos.
 You decide where you want to keep your photos.
 Lightroom simply stores information about your photographs in a catalog.

-So even though your images aren’t technically “inside” Lightroom, you still need to backup your Lightroom catalogs.
+Your images aren’t technically “inside” Lightroom.
+You still need to backup your Lightroom catalogs.
 This will ensure that any edits you’ve made to your images are not lost.

 Read on to find out more about how Lightroom functions and what you need to know to backup your Lightroom catalog.